-As of 31 March 2018, the Bank is subject to a major ongoing lawsuit arising in the normal due to normal business relations.
-The details are elaborated below: Lee & Li, Attorneys-at-Law and SanDisk Corporation of USA alleged that the embezzlement case of Liu Wei-Chieh (an employee of Lee & Li), which occurred in October 2003 was caused by the negligence of the Bank in its operation, and the plaintiffs claimed damages from the Bank in the amount of approximately \$991,002 thousand and \$3,090,000 thousand separately.
+- B. As of 30 September 2018, the Bank is subject to major ongoing lawsuits arising due to normal business relations as follows: Lee & Li, Attorneys-at-Law and SanDisk Corporation of USA alleged that the embezzlement case of Liu Wei-Chieh (an employee of Lee & Li), which occurred in October 2003 was caused by the negligence of the Bank in its operation, and the plaintiffs claimed damages from the Bank in the amount of approximately \$991,002 thousand and \$3,090,000 thousand separately.
 The case has been pending in the court since July 2007, and the Bank won favorable decisions in both first instance and second instances.
 Now the proceeding is still pending in the Supreme Court.
-Both the Bank and its attorneys hold that this case will not have material adverse effect on the financial position of the Bank.

-C. According to the operating leases agreement, rentals for lease that should be paid in future are disclosed in Note 12.(8).
+Both the Bank and its attorneys hold that this case will not have material adverse effect on the financial position of the Bank. - C. As of 30 September 2018, 31 December 2017 and 30 September 2017, the operating leases agreement, rentals for lease that should be paid in future are disclosed in Note 12.(8).